fbpx

 Powdery mildew

-Powdery mildew is a fungal disease that affects Bobo hydrangeas.
-It’s recognizable by its white, powder-like spots on the leaves and stems of the plant.
-The affected areas may become distorted or yellowed as well.
-To prevent this disease, make sure your plants are getting plenty of air circulation and water them at ground level instead of from above to avoid wetting the foliage.
+To prevent this disease, ensure your plants get plenty of air circulation and water them at ground level instead of from above to avoid wetting the foliage.
 Prune away any dead or diseased branches to reduce the spread of infection.

 Leaf spot

-Leaf spot is another common problem for Bobo hydrangeas.
-This fungus causes circular spots with reddish-brown borders on leaves, often accompanied by yellowing around the edges.
-If left untreated, the leaf spots can cause defoliation in severe cases.
-To help protect your plants from this disease, make sure they’re receiving enough light and water them regularly but not too much so that their roots don’t rot in overly moist soil conditions.
+To help protect your plants from this disease, ensure they receive enough light and water them regularly but not too much so that their roots don’t rot in overly moist soil conditions.
 Pruning off infected leaves can also help stop them from spreading further throughout your garden bed or potting container if necessary.

 Root rot